jbadan/habitrack/Readme.md

 * Shared ideas, concerns, and thoughts on the usability of a habit tracker.
 * Developed two user stories.
 * Whiteboard sketched first wireframes.
-* Created get and post route for reading and adding user habits to the database.
+* Created forms for adding user data.
-* Created forms for adding user data and tested routes.
+* Created GET and POST routes for creating and reading user habits in the database.
-* Created graphic wireframes
+* Created graphic wireframes.

 #### Building  Phase

 * Set up React Router and links to pages.
-* Created post and delete routes for editing dates and deleting habits from user habit list.
+* Created UPDATE and DELETE routes for editing dates and deleting habits from user habit list.
 * Began initial layout styling of components with React Flexbox Grid.
-* Created first draft of line graph for mapping habit frequency
+* Created first draft of D3 line graph for mapping habit frequency.
-* First draft of Radar chart created.
+* Created first draft of radar graph in Recharts.
 * Material UI style components added to main profile page.
-* First build of front landing page.
+* Added skeleton build of front landing page.
 * Reworked user flow through the signup process.
 * Final draft of main line graph complete.
-* Radar chart completed and placed on dashboard.
+* Final draft of radar graph complete.
 * Points system implemented to add a motivational aspect to logging user data.
-* Added about us section.
+* Added "About Us" section.

 #### Testing and Debugging Phase

 * Clear forms when dialogs are closed.
 * Set up final error handling.
-* Create seed data.
+* Created seed data.
 * Final checks for chart functionality.

 #### Organization

-For project task management and feature planning we used a shared document in Google docs.
+For project task management and coordination, we used a shared document in Google docs.

 #### wireFrames: